 What’s interesting is that Citi, like some other banks, considers a Visa and Mastercard version of a card a different product.

 And Citi only lets you earn one bonus on a type of AAdvantage card if you haven’t held the card in the last 18 months.

 No need to spell things out, but if you let Citi convert your Visa to a Mastercard it will then be the same product as the equivalent card available today.
 Your old Visa would have been considered a different product for the purposes of the 18 month rule before conversion.

 Is Citi giving up on Visa?

 Not entirely.
-The new Costco card coming next year from Citibank will be a Visa, and Costco will only accept Visa cards starting next Spring.
+The new Costco card from Citibank is a Visa, and Costco now only accepts Visa cards.

 Though it’s going to be harder to use your Citi card at Costco unless you sign up for the new Costco branded card with fewer Citibank branded Visa cards in circulation.

 Follow @MileCards on Twitter for the latest updates and new offers